 After his death in 1925, his wife Lucy built the Macmillan Library in Nairobi in his memory.
 His townhouse is what is part of the University of Nairobi’s Chiromo Campus

 But more interestingly is the fact that the late Tom Mboya, a popular politician in the Jomo Kenyatta era, was born at Ol Donyo Sabuk where his father worked as a casual laborer at Macmillan’s sisal farm.

-Far from its interesting history, Ol Donyo Sabuk or Kilimambogo is popularly becoming a must go for Kenyans and tourists in general looking for more challenging exercise terrains,and a place closer to Nairobi
+Far from its interesting history, Ol Donyo Sabuk National Park or Kilimambogo is popularly becoming a must-go for Kenyans and tourists, in general, looking for more challenging exercise terrains,and a place closer to Nairobi

 Ol Donyo Sabuk National Park Bird Checklist

 Birding in the park is done while walking, which makes it more fun and rewarding, the gradient is ideal for any age bracket, Thus making Oldonyo National Park popular for Day Birding Tours in Kenya